16 best sustainable fashion brands

 Best for: Affordable clothing.

-OMNES was created to prove that fashion can be good quality, affordable and responsible at the same time.
+OMNES was created to prove that fashion can be of good quality, affordable, and responsible at the same time.

 You may be thinking that some of the brands we've mentioned here all sound great but seem a bit pricey compared to what you would usually spend.
 Well OMNES may be the answer you're looking for.

 All OMNES pieces are designed in their London studio.
-With shorts and tops available from £10, they are definitely one of the more affordable options when it comes to sustainable clothing.
-On top of that, they also offer a 10% student discount with Student Beans.
+With tops available from £19, they are one of the more affordable options when it comes to sustainable clothing.
+On top of that, they also offer a 15% student discount on full-price items with Student Beans.

-OMNES is committed to ensuring they don't impact the environment or the people they work with in any negative way.
+OMNES is committed to ensuring they don't negatively impact the environment or the people they work with.
 They have partnered with Earthly to measure the carbon impact of their operations and offset it, and are recognised as a Climate Positive certified business.
 You can read more about their sustainability journey on the website.

 I have tried and tested a skirt from OMNES.
 Here's my review: